-Mark Rolston Reviews the High Cost We Pay for a Free Internet
+Mark Rolston Writes for The Next Web on the High Cost of a Free Internet

-The hits keep coming for Facebook and, more importantly, for its users.
-In the aftermath of several Facebook scandals involving the misuse of personal data, there is still no satisfactory resolution.
 The practice of collecting and selling personal data has been a part of Facebook’s business model from the beginning.
-And for its users, “as long as we’re enjoying the fruits of a free internet that’s fundamentally being paid for by advertising, products like Facebook, Twitter, and other “free” sites are going to continue to do things that don’t always align with our interests.”
+And for its users, “as long as we’re enjoying the fruits of a free internet that’s fundamentally being paid for by advertising, products like Facebook, Twitter, and other ‘free’ sites are going to continue to do things that don’t always align with our interests.”

 As personal data becomes more valuable, why should these types of companies reap the benefits?
 One man in Australia attempted to answer this question by requesting his data from Facebook and then auctioning the data to the highest bidder on eBay.
 Although his auction was shut down by eBay after it reached $540, he did make a point that our data belongs to us and not to Facebook.